 The monk Tripitaka accompanies Sun Wukong, the Monkey King, and his two companions to the city of Shache.
 When the city is attacked by a tree demon and its hordes, they go to its defence.
 Tripitaka and Wukong argue and so Wukong wraps Tripitaka inside a cocoon and uses his staff to banish him far away.
 Tripitaka is found by villagers and freed by the hideous-looking imp Meiyan.
-He sets out to find a way to rescue Wukong and the others from the tree demon’s clutches.
+Tripitaka sets out to find a way to rescue Wukong and the others from the tree demon’s clutches.
 As she accompanies him, Meiyan falls for Tripitaka.
 Tripitaka denies any attraction but comes to have certain feelings as they journey together.
 After Meiyan accidentally kills Lord Tortoise and a heavenly envoy, Tripitaka, believing himself responsible, renounces goodness.
 They settle in a village where the villagers are awed by Tripitaka but have been told by Meiyan that they will achieve immortality by eating his flesh.
-Meanwhile, Tripitaka encounters a princess who arrives in a spaceship and realises that they are facing an invasion.
+Meanwhile, Tripitaka encounters a princess who arrives in a spaceship whereupon he realises that they are facing an invasion.

 Jeffrey Lau is a Hong Kong director who has made over thirty films since first appearing with the horror film Hong Kong Butcher (1985).
 He gained fame with his fast-paced blend of nonsense comedy, including films such as The Haunted Cop Shop (1987) and sequel, All for the Winner (1990), The Eagle Shooting Heroes (1993) and the A Chinese Odyssey films.
 (See below for Jeffrey Lau’s other genre films).

 A Chinese Tall Story is a variant on Journey to the West.
 Written in China sometime in the 16th Century by an author who is generally attributed as being Wu Cheng En, Journey to the West is one of the great cultural legends of the world.
 The story concerns a pilgrimage to India undertaken by the scholar Xuanzang/Tripitaka.
-He is accompanied by several companions – the mischievous trickster Monkey King, the half-human, half-porcine Pigsy and the monk Friar Sand – who undergo various adventures and encounter fantastical creatures throughout the journey.
+He is accompanied by several companions – the mischievous trickster Monkey King, the half-human, half-porcine Pigsy and the monk Friar Sand.
+The four undergo various adventures and encounter fantastical creatures throughout the journey.
 (Journey to the West has been filmed numerous times before – see below).

 Ten years before A Chinese Tall Story, Jeffrey Lau had conducted a two-part adaptation of Journey to the West with A Chinese Odyssey Part 1: Pandora’s Box (1994) and A Chinese Odyssey Part 2: Cinderella (1995), which I have not yet seen.
-From a description of the plot, A Chinese Tall Story feels like third uncredited film in the trilogy, although Lau would later return to his earlier series with A Chinese Odyssey Part Three (2016).
+From a description of the plot, A Chinese Tall Story feels like third uncredited film in the trilogy, although Lau would later officially return to his earlier series with A Chinese Odyssey Part Three (2016).

-What finally leaves you completely scratching your head is the twist A Chinese Tall Story takes near the end.
+What finally leaves you scratching your head is the twist A Chinese Tall Story takes near the end.
 For the bulk of the film, we have had the impression that we are watching a fantasy film.
-Many of the elements are drawn from Eastern belief and are fantastic.
+Many of the elements are drawn from Eastern beliefs and are fantastic.
 About three-quarters of the way through, for no apparent reason I can discern, Nicholas Tse puts on a Spider-Man lookalike costume.
 (Doing so, never seems to serve any purpose in the film).
-During one of his spats with Charlene Choi, he wanders away and encounters an alien woman (Binbing Li) who looks like she has stepped out of a UFO from Close Encounters of the Third Kind (1977) – although she also contradictory claims that she comes from Earth’s past and to have arrived there by a time tunnel.
+During one of his spats with Charlene Choi, he wanders away and encounters an alien woman (Bingbing Fan) who looks like she has stepped out of a UFO from Close Encounters of the Third Kind (1977) – although she also contradictory claims that she comes from Earth’s past and to have arrived there by a time tunnel.